 👉 Mineral oils are not found in natural cosmetics.

-Neutral oils are synthetically produced from vegetable oils.
-They are limited in natural cosmetics and replace vegetable oils in sun creams, for example, because they are resistant to oxidation.
+Neutral oils are synthetically made from vegetable oils.
+They occur to a limited extent in natural cosmetics and replace vegetable oils in sun creams, for example, because they are resistant to oxidation.

-👉 They are limited in natural cosmetics and replace vegetable oils in sun creams, for example, because they are resistant to oxidation.
+👉 They are limited in natural cosmetics and replace vegetable oils in sunscreens, for example, because they are oxidation-stable.

-🙂 Advantages: High nutritional value, phytochemicals are retained, so there is a wide range of textures and properties
+🙂 Pros : High nutritional value, phytochemicals are preserved, so there is a wide range of textures and properties

-😕 Disadvantages : More expensive, less durable, possible allergies and irritation
+😕 Disadvantages : More expensive, less durable, possible allergies and irritations

 Are mineral oil-free cosmetics the best solution for you?